 We are now shipping monochrome and full color versions of our first two commercial microdisplay products.
 Our SVGA+ resolution OLED microdisplay, which contains 1.53 million picture elements, was specifically designed to meet the needs of several military, industrial, and medical customers based on marketing information obtained prior to the design phase of the display and was first offered for sampling in April 2001.
 Our stereovision-capable SVGA-3D microdisplay, which contains 1.44 million picture elements, was designed with the input of multiple customers to principally target the mobile personal computer and PC games markets, and was first shipped in February 2002.
-We expect to ship first quantities of our Z800 3D Visor personal viewer in the second quarter of 2005.

-Near term sales efforts have been focused on our military, industrial, and medical customers.
+We began to ship first quantities of our Z800 3D Visor personal viewer in the second half of 2005.
+We expect to add the X800 3DVisor, and Eyebud personal viewer, and SVGA 3Dshrink to our product portfolio during 2006.
+Near term sales efforts for OLED microdisplays have been focused on our military, industrial, and medical customers.
 We have received production orders and design wins for both the SVGA+ and SVGA 3D displays.
-To date, we have shipped products and evaluation kits to more than 100 OEM customers.
-An OEM design cycle typically requires between 6 and 24 months, depending on the uniqueness of the market and the complexity of the end product.
+To date, we have shipped products and evaluation kits to more than 170 OEM customers.
+An OEM design cycle typically requires between 6 and 36 months, depending on the uniqueness of the market and the complexity of the end product.
 New product development may require several design iterations prior to commercialization.
 Some of our initial customers have completed their initial evaluation cycle and we are now receiving follow-on orders and notification of product purchase decisions.
-Several customers have indicated their intent to incorporate potentially high volumes of our microdisplays into consumer products through 2006, pending successful completion of their own product development efforts.
-We have also received notification that our microdisplays will be used as components in versions 1.0 and 2.0 of the US Army Land Warrior program and in the US Air Force Joint Strike Fighter program, among other programs.
+Several customers have indicated their intent to incorporate potentially high volumes of our microdisplays into consumer products, pending successful completion of their own product development efforts.
+We have also received notification that our microdisplays will be used as components in versions 1.0 and 2.0 of the US Army Land Warrior program.
 (See "Our Market Opportunity: Military; Commercial, Industrial, and Medical; and Consumer")